chefyes/Pages/index.md

 > *When I first took AP Computer Science*
 - Learned how to make things pop up on my screen and I fell in love

+  4
-- Choose
+  - is my
-  - An
+    - favorite number
-    - Option
+      - so is 27

 ## I'm excited for the school year!
 - [x] Tasklist test